dhchenx/mmkit-features/doc/multimodal_features_library.md

 `attributes` is used to store other user-related information related to the relationships between nodes.

-After we construct a `rel_data` dictionary, we can save the relationships data to library by:
+After we construct a `rel_data` dictionary, we can save the relationship data to library by:

 ```python
 # 5.1 set relationships data